TusharSanchaniya-mi/AnimatedCurveBottomTabbar/README.md

-# AnimatedCurveBottomTab
+# AnimatedCurveBottomTab Tab for SwiftUI

-AnimatedCurveBottomTabbar is a customizable and animated bottom tab bar for SwiftUI, providing a modern and sleek user interface for your iOS apps 😊.
+The AnimatedCurveBottom Tab is a customizable SwiftUI component that provides a sleek and modern bottom tab bar interface with smooth animation.
+This component is designed to enhance the user experience by offering a visually appealing way to navigate between different sections or views within your SwiftUI application 😊.

 [![CI Status](https://img.shields.io/badge/swift-5.0-brightgreen)](https://img.shields.io/badge/swift-5.0-brightgreen)
 [![Platform iOS](https://img.shields.io/badge/platform-iOS-red)](https://img.shields.io/badge/platform-iOS-red)